fawazahmed0/youtube-uploader/README.md

 - [Pierre Miniggio( @pierreminiggio )](https://ggio.link/twitter) - For Adding [Youtube UI English Language Support](https://github.com/fawazahmed0/youtube-uploader/pull/16)

 ### Donate:
-Please do consider donating, if this project is helpful to you:<br>
+Please do consider donating $3 or more, if this project is helpful to you:<br>
 [Donate Link](https://fawazahmed0.github.io/donate.html)